 You can also download the raw template file directly from this GIST.

 What is in this boilerplate

-It's a very basic boilerplate, with only the bare minimum that would come back in 99% of the projects.
+It's a very basic boilerplate, with only the bare minimum code that would come back in 99% of the projects.

 - Doctype: The doctype is very important as it tells a browser what kind of document it's looking at.
 In our case a basic HTML document

 <html>tag is the most important part and our main wrapper for everything.
 We define a

 We then come to the head section, which can be vastly extended, for me these are the basics that always recur.

 - Meta charset, in all cases,